solrevdev/solrevdev.github.io/_drafts/how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

      <_IsPortable>true</_IsPortable>
 ```

 And with that I was done.
-A fairly large and complex appliaction was ported.
+A fairly large and complex application was ported.

 Success 🥳